nayariml/Run2d-3d/README.md

 ## Use cases

  Run the 2D systems AlphaPose and OpenPose to a single video *Update the file name in the script

   python3 runOPAL.py

+ Run the 3D system HMMR

+  python3 runHmmr.py

 For a list of videos

   python3 runOPAL.py --vid

-Run the 3D system HMMR

-python3 runHmmr.py
+  python3 runHmmr.py --vid

 2D tracker to OpenPose and AlphaPose with/without PoseFlow *may have problems in crowded scenes

   python3 trackers.py

 ## References